 4.4.2.2.4.3 Configuration Request for a group of UEs

-Upon receipt of the HTTP POST request from the SCS/AS, if the configuration request from the SCS/AS is for a group of UEs, the SCEF shall:
+Upon receipt of an HTTP POST request from the SCS/AS for a group of UEs, the SCEF shall:

-- interact with all PCRFs in the same PLMN via Nta application of Nt inteface as specified in 3GPP TS 29.154 [9];
+- interact with all PCRFs in the same PLMN via Nta application of Nt interface as specified in 3GPP TS 29.154 [9];

-- after collecting ECA message from all PCRFs, create a resource which represents the monitoring event configuration, addressed by a URI that contains the SCS/AS identifier and an SCEF-created subscription identifier; and
+- after collecting ECA message from all PCRFs, create a resource which represents the monitoring event configuration addressed by a URI that contains the SCS/AS identifier and an SCEF-created subscription identifier; and

-- send a corresponding status code to acknowledge the SCS/AS of the successful processing request in the HTTP response message.
+- send a corresponding status code to acknowledge the SCS/AS of the successful processing of the request in the HTTP response message.

 Then the SCEF shall wait for the reporting from the PCRF(s) as specified in 3GPP TS 29.154 [9].